shui5/BrownFatQuant/README.md

 Source code is published on Github https://github.com/shui5/BrownFatQuant

 Features:
 BrownFatQuant supports segmentation and quantification of BAT and WAT using Gaussian Mixture Model.
-It fits fat-fraction and T2* signals into the mixture model using expectation–maximization (EM) algorithm by iterating the local maximum likelihood  of them into BAT and WAT.
+It fits fat-fraction and T2* signals into a mixture model using the expectation–maximization (EM) algorithm by iterating the local maximum likelihood  of them into BAT and WAT.
 This program requires input of water, fat, fat-fraction and T2* images acquired using the mDixon sequence in Philips or equivalent sequences from other vendors.

 Usage:
 1) Convert DICOM images to NIFIT (.nii) images.